 Some foreigners think it may not be a big deal if they overstay their Vietnamese visa.
 But in Vietnam, this can be a huge problem.
 You could have a hard time getting out of the country or have to pay a fine, or you could be blacklisted from coming back in.
 So it is best not ever to overstay your Vietnam visa.

 Vietnam is a wonderful place to visit.
 It is truly an amazing country that continues to see a significant increase in visitors each year.
-To ensure you have the most enjoyable journey, make sure you take the first correct steps to enter Vietnam by having the proper visa and documentation.
+To ensure you have the most enjoyable journey, take the first correct steps to enter Vietnam by having the proper visa and documentation.

 Is Vietnam safe to travel?